OCA/stock-logistics-workflow/stock_picking_backorder_policy/readme/USAGE.md

 - **Ask**: the usual backorder prompt is shown.
 - **Always**: a backorder is created automatically.
 - **Never**: the remaining quantity is cancelled.

+Returns and exchanges are never subject to the partner/transfer backorder
+policy: they always follow the operation type's own *Create Backorder* setting, since the customer-facing policy is not relevant to goods coming back in.